-With the STARTUP folder surfaced, from the UNITS options group, choose the applicable units of measure and from the CODE options group, select the appropriate design code.
+With the STARTUP surfaced. folder UNITS from the options group, choose the applicable units of measure and from the CODE options

-- Specify a default data directory.
+Specify a default data directory.
 The path you specify here is where any data files you save will be saved by default.
 Note, however, that you will still be able to specify a different location when you attempt to save.
-See Saving the Data. - You may also control the number of lines printed per page.
+See Saving the Data.

+You may also control the number of lines printed per page.